Configuring transformations

 {

-val value$proxy29: PaymentMethod = AppliedBuilder_this.inline$value
+val value$proxy37: PaymentMethod = AppliedBuilder_this.inline$value

-new Card(name = value$proxy29.asInstanceOf[Card].name, digits = value$proxy29.asInstanceOf[Card].digits)
+new Card(name = value$proxy37.asInstanceOf[Card].name, digits = value$proxy37.asInstanceOf[Card].digits)

-else if (value$proxy29.isInstanceOf[PayPal]) new PayPal(email = value$proxy29.asInstanceOf[PayPal].email)
+else if value$proxy37.isInstanceOf[PayPal] then new PayPal(email = value$proxy37.asInstanceOf[PayPal].email)

-else if (value$proxy29.isInstanceOf[Cash.type]) MdocApp.this.domain.PaymentMethod.Cash
+else if value$proxy37.isInstanceOf[Cash.type] then MdocApp.this.domain.PaymentMethod.Cash

-else if (value$proxy29.isInstanceOf[Transfer]) MdocApp.this.domain.PaymentMethod.Cash
+else if value$proxy37.isInstanceOf[Transfer] then MdocApp.this.domain.PaymentMethod.Cash

 else throw new RuntimeException("Unhandled case.
 This is most likely a bug in ducktape."): PaymentMethod